 Call 1800 288 025 to speak to someone at your local office.

 If you wish to lodge a complaint about us, or the conduct of our assessors, you can contact your local State office, or send us your complaint via email at firstname.lastname@example.org

 An office within the government Department of Health and Ageing, this is the official government channel through which complaints can be made about standards in aged care facilities.
 The complaints process is explained and advice is offered on how to go about complaining, what warrants a complaint and whether you may prefer to go through an independent (non-government) body to complain, like an advocacy group.
 The website has a convenient feature which allows you to listen to the page, a feature that may be useful for those who are hard of sight.

 To lodge a complaint, you can call 1800 550 552 or alternatively, you can lodge your complaint online via a link available on the webpage https://www.dss.gov.au/contact/feedback-compliments-complaints-and-enquiries

 Links to General Services for Seniors

-seniors.gov.au is an online resource for people over 50.
-It is run by the federal government and offers advice and assistance on a number of topics, including; health, finance, employment, lifestyle, care and legal rights.
+Find information about government benefits and payments available to older Australians.
+It is run by the federal government and offers advice and assistance on a number of topics, including; retirement advice, help with medical and pharmaceutical costs, financial support, health, employment, lifestyle, care and legal rights.
 On their respective pages, the website refers users to many helpful resources that could help them in that area.
 It offers information on funding schemes, general tips and government programs.
-The site also has an Events Calendar page which allows users to connect with seniors events in their local area.
-It also has a page which features interesting insights into seniors in Australia today as well as photo collections following the evolution of the over 50's community in Australia.

 Advocacy Groups for Seniors